Red Rock Resources is built out of the intersection of three very different careers in the oil and gas industry.

 A second-generation oil and gas professional, David brings over 30 years of E&P experience across East Texas, the Upper Gulf Coast, and the Rockies.
 He’s led operations, field optimization, and acquisitions, through Martineau Petroleum, the company he founded in 2003 and in many other operations since then.
 Early in his career, he was a production engineer at Kerr-McGee (Oryx), managing waterfloods and gas assets, while contributing to the A&D and EHS teams.
 As his career progressed he moved into the finance side of the industry, so he’s been involved at every level.

-Stephen Hatcher
+Steven Hatcher

 Founder and CCO

-A Louisiana lawyer who found his calling in the stories written in land records, Stephen brings a unique perspective to Red Rock Resources' leadership team.
+A Louisiana lawyer who found his calling in the stories written in land records, Steven brings a unique perspective to Red Rock Resources' leadership team.
 Every case he encountered in his LSU law school days told a tale: homesteaders becoming dynasties, wildcatters striking it rich during the Great Depression, fortunes flowing through generations like oil through rock.
 While his classmates focused on torts and contracts, he found himself drawn to property law – the rules that determine who owns the dirt under our feet and the minerals buried deep beneath the surface.

 Tristan Farel